KristiyanDinev/RestaurantSystem/README.md

 That client should only receive JSON data from teh server regarding updates on only these orders, no matter if they are the user's or not.

+### Order Status

+- `pending` - the order is not yet accepted by the staff.

+- `preparing` - the order is accepted and the staff is preparing it.

+- `ready` - the order is ready to be picked up by the delivery guy or the user.

+- `delivered` - the order is delivered to the user.

 ## Cart

 You need an account and selected restaurant, so you can ses your cart.

 ## Reservations

-You are required to log in, so you can the reservations feature.
+You are required to log in, so you can use the reservations feature.

 To get the reservation form you need to have selected a restaurant.
 The rest of the endpoints don't requre a selected restaurant.

+### Reservation Status
+- `pending` - the reservation is not yet accepted by the staff.

+- `accepted` - the reservation is accepted by the staff.

+- `canceled` - the reservation is canceled by the user or the staff.

 ## Login